 A: Federal regulations do not require the filing of a Form 1099-R for direct transfers between trustees.
 In addition, direct transfers do not need to be reported on your federal personal income tax return.

 Q: Why was money withheld from my traditional IRA distribution?

 A: Federal law requires withholding on traditional IRA distributions at a rate of 10%.
 This serves as a prepayment of your federal income tax and is not to be confused with any IRS penalties for premature withdrawals.
 Please contact Dreyfus to elect not to have this withholding apply to future IRA distributions.
 Eligible distributions from qualified and other retirement plans are subject to mandatory federal withholding of 20% unless directly rolled over to an IRA or other retirement plan.

-A: Federal regulations require the Custodian to report the converted amount as a taxable distribution in Box 2a on your Form 1099-R for tax reporting purposes.
+A: Federal regulations require the custodian of the IRA account to report the converted amount as a taxable distribution in Box 2a on your Form 1099-R for tax reporting purposes.
 Form 8606 (Nondeductible IRAs) should be used to determine the taxable amount of this conversion to be entered on your Form 1040.